 3 Which seems to be a common trait with sigma-1 agonists.

 4 Paxil CR has a half-life of 15-20 hours, while the immediate-release form has a half-life of 21 hours.
 No, I don't have those backwards.
 Yes, it makes no sense to me either, other than drug companies usually do a half-assed job in PK testing.

 5 And they had to file the usual shitload of paperwork that accompanies any change to what a medication is prescribed for, or anything else that is in a PI sheet for that matter.
 Talk about adding insult to injury.

 6 Thank you!
-I'll be here all weak.
+I'll be here at least 72 hours.
 Be sure to tip your content provider.
 And don't try the veal, it's cruelicious!

 |Citation options to copy & paste into your article:|

 |Plain text:||Poore, Jerod.
 “Luvox (fluvoxamine): a Review for the Educated Consumer.”
 Crazymeds (crazymeds.us). ().|